unixunion/KSPSerialIO-Legacy/README.md

 ## Status
 So far I have only tested this on Mac, on which it works quite well.

+## Baud Rates
+Due to issues with .NET and Unity regarding Event callbacks, this version updates the Arduino via MonoBehavious->Update() which runs at about your screens refresh rate.
+Therefore please run your arduino at a hight speed like 115200 to avoid dragging down your system.

 ## Config
 I have added some config defaults to the code base, Please create a config file as below to override.